zowe/zowe-explorer-vscode/README.md

 New features:

 * Create profiles with different, other than `zosmf`, profile types.
-For example, if you have the FTP plug-in, you can create a profile of the FTP type.
+For example, if you have the FTP plug-in installed, you can create a profile of the FTP type.
 * Improved user experience around adding new profiles.
 If the quick pick list does not contain any profiles, you will be prompted to create a new profile instead of picking the option to create a new profile from the empty list.

 Fixed bugs:

-* Fixed the delete a connection and edit a connection functions.
+* Fixed the **delete a connection** and **edit a connection** functions.
 * Fixed the issue that caused extra pop-ups to appear when canceling an edit session.
 * Fixed failure to load optional secure fields from profiles.
 * Fixed issue related to the manual edition/deletion of associated profiles.